 Why is Medical Detox Necessary?

-When a person is physically dependent on a substance, then they should be considering a medical detox center.
+When a person is physically dependent on drug use, then they should be considering a medical detox center.
 Physical dependence is highly likely if you display any of the following behaviors:

 - Suffer from regular drug cravings